 - Our column series by EFC President Bruce Clemenger, which you can browse at FaithToday.ca/TheGatheringPlace.
 The column Competing Views on State Neutrality won best magazine editorial (CCP).
-The column Accommodating Religious Difference is on the shortlist for best single column (TWG).
-And the series is on the shortlist for best column series (TWG).
+The column Accommodating Religious Difference was on the shortlist for best single column (TWG).
+And the series made the shortlist for best column series (TWG).

 - Your Theology is Changing – Is That Okay? by Rod J. K. Wilson won best opinion piece (CCP).

 - The Shame of Sexual Harassment in the Church by Alex Newman.
-It was awarded second in the magazine feature category (CCP), and also honourable mention in the A.C.
+It won a first for best long feature (TWG).
+Weeks earlier it was also awarded a second place in the magazine feature category (CCP), and an honourable mention in the A.C.
 Forrest Memorial Award for socially conscious religious journalism.
-It's on the shortlist for best long feature (TWG).

 - Let the Sermon be Interrupted: The Church, First Nations, and Reconciliation by Mark Buchanan.
-It was awarded a second place in a personal experience category (CCP), and it's on the shortlist for a similar category (TWG).
+It was awarded first in a personal experience category (TWG), and weeks earlier placed second in a similar category (CCP).

-- Die Hard Believers by Doug Koop is on the shortlist for best long feature (general market) from TWG.
+- Die Hard Believers by Doug Koop made the shortlist for best long feature (general market) from TWG.